Trump threatens to cut GM subsidies in retaliation for U.S. job cuts

-WASHINGTON (Reuters) - U.S. President Donald Trump threatened on Tuesday to cut subsidies for General Motors Co (GM.N) after the largest U.S. automaker said it would halt production at five plants in North America and cut nearly 15,000 jobs.
+WASHINGTON (Reuters) - U.S. President Donald Trump threatened on Tuesday to cut subsidies for General Motors Co after the largest U.S. automaker said it would halt production at five plants in North America and cut nearly 15,000 jobs.

 “The U.S. saved General Motors, and this is the THANKS we get!
 We are now looking at cutting all @GM subsidies, including ... for electric cars,” Trump said on Twitter.